'Alaskan Bush People' Star Ami Brown Reunited With Son Bam Bam In Washington, Matriarch Reportedly Better Now

 — surgicalcaps.com (@surgicalcaps) January 25, 2018

-Meanwhile, The Inqusitr previously reported that Ami Brown is already looking better.
+Meanwhile, the Inquisitr previously reported that Ami Brown is already looking better.
 Many fans were delighted after seeing the Brown matriarch smiling and standing tall in a photo shared by Rain on Instagram a month ago.
 The said snap also featured seven out of nine stars of the Alaskan Bush People series.

 Greats news for the Browns! https://t.co/FpKsRGujrr